Employer Support Payment Scheme

 Suitable types of evidence may include the Reservists work rosters, payslips, employment contract or other documentation that establishes ESPS eligibility.

 NOTE: To expedite processing of the claim you should attach a copy of the Reservist's Tri-Service Training Notice, Joining Instructions or other document that may have been provide to you by the ADF detailing the nature of the service being claimed.

 General Eligibility Criteria - Self-employed Reservist claims

-To be eligible for ESPS payments, all self-employed Reservists must meet the following general requirements over a period of at least 12 months prior to a period of Defence service in which the self-employed Reservist is seeking ESPS consideration.
+To be eligible for ESPS payments, all self-employed Reservists must meet the following general requirements over a period of at least 12 months prior to a period of Defence service in which the self-employed Reservist is seeking ESPS payments.

 This 12 month period is also known as the 'assessment period'.